golemfactory/yagna-docs/requestor-tutorials/task-processing-development/task-example-0-hello-python.md

 Here are the prerequisites in case you'd like to follow along and/or experiment with the code presented in this article:

 * you have a local `yagna` node set up (instructions can be found here: [Requestor development: a quick primer](../flash-tutorial-of-requestor-development/))
-* you have the Python or JS Golem high-level API set up on your machine (instructions here: [Run first task on Golem](../flash-tutorial-of-requestor-development/run-first-task-on-golem.md))
+* you have the Python high-level API set up on your machine (instructions here: [Run first task on Golem](../flash-tutorial-of-requestor-development/run-first-task-on-golem.md))

 {% hint style="info" %}
 Golem's APIs rely heavily on coroutines and asynchronous execution (`async/await`).
 If you're unfamiliar with these concepts, chances are you'll find some parts of the code examples confusing.